 Welcome, my name is Jesse Williams.

-This is where I house my thoughts on topics that interest me including: Startups, Marketing, Technology, Finance & anything else that catches my attention.
+This is where I house my thoughts on topics that interest me including: Developer Marketing, Open Source, Demand Gen, and anything else that catches my attention.
 The opinions that you will find in my posts are my own, they do not represent the views of my employer (AWS) and are taken directly from my current views on life, which I expect will change as I grow and experience more.
 Life is a journey, you can follow mine or ignore it … trolling is unappreciated.

 All is grace, Jesse

 Jesse Williams specializes in leading product marketing for developer tools.
 He has a deep understanding of developer workflows, how to position technical products in competitive markets, and how to enable sellers to confidently bring developer solutions to IT decision makers.
 Jesse currently leads Product Marketing for the AWS DevTools potfolio (CDK, IDEs, IDE Toolkits, SDKs, IaC.)
-Prior to AWS, Jesse lead the lifecycle marketing team for Red Hat Developer, a community of over 1.5 million independent software developers.
+Prior to AWS, Jesse led the lifecycle marketing team for Red Hat Developer, a community of over 1.5 million independent software developers.
 During his tenure at Red Hat Developer, his strategies drove a 490% increase in developer engagement, 70% increase in active users, and 15% increase in YOY program registration.
 Jesse got his start in developer marketing while leading the marketing efforts for Codenvy and open source Eclipse Che.

 Jesse resides in Washington D.C. with his wife and three kids.

 Founding member of YouCaring (Acq.
 GoFundMe)